LottoLogicAI

 How "Overdue" Is Measured

-There is no universal formula — "overdue" is relative to a reference point you choose.
-The most common approaches are:
+There is no universal formula for overdue status.
+The label depends on the reference point you choose.
+Common approaches include:

-Check how many times a number appeared in the last N draws.
-If fewer than expected, it may be labeled "cold" or "overdue."
+Check how often a number appeared in the last N draws.
+If it has been absent longer than expected in that window, it may be labeled cold or overdue.

-The most common misuse of "overdue" stems from the Gambler's Fallacy — the belief that past outcomes in an independent random process influence future ones.
+The most common mistake comes from the Gambler's Fallacy — the belief that past outcomes in an independent random process somehow force a correction in the near future.

 Important boundary